Standard variable rate energy tariffs explained

-The table below shows the top variable rate tariffs currently available on the market.
-If you want to see how any of the following variable rate deals compare with the rest of the energy market, enter your postcode to the side and click the ‘Compare prices’ button.
-Alternatively, see below the table to find out more about variable rate tariffs.
+The standard variable rate table below shows the top variable rate tariffs currently available on the market.
+To run a variable rate energy comparison to see how any of the following variable electricity tariffs and gas deals compare with the rest of the energy market, enter your postcode below and click the ‘Compare prices’ button.

 |Supplier||Tariff||Average Annual Bill*|

-*Based on usage of 3,100kWh of electric per year and 12,500kWh of gas per year.
+*Based on usage of kWh of electric per year and kWh of gas per year.
 Shows average price across all regions.
 Assumes payment is made by Monthly Direct Debit.
-Only showing tariffs which are generally available across most of the UK
+Only showing tariffs which are generally available across most of the UK.